 This low FODMAP shrimp diablo rice bowl recipe is packed full of warm Mexican-inspired flavors.
 It is based off of a traditional Mexican dish, camarones a la diabla.
 My version is gluten-free and low fodmap, and has the perfect amount of spice from guajillo chiles!
-If you want more ideas, check out this other low FODMAP shrimp recipe.

 Every Spring I do a kitchen cabinet and pantry reorganization.
 This is when I pull everything out of my cabinets and marvel at the hidden treasures that have been languishing at the bottom of my organizer bins.
 Which is how this low FODMAP shrimp diablo recipe came to be.